 What is Black Box Testing?

-Black Box Testing is a type of Software Testing method in which the tester does not know about the internal working of the software.
-In this method, the tester only tests what the software is doing, without knowing how it is doing it.
-It is done by the testers or sometimes end users, not by the developers.
+Black Box Testing is a type of software testing method in which the tester does not know about the internal workings of the software.
+The testers are only responsible for running tests on what the software is doing, without knowing how it is doing it.
+The testers are responsible for validating the functionality and not the actual code implementation based on the requirements of the clients or users.

-In this testing, you only test the software based on the requirements.
+In this testing method, you test or validate the software based on the requirements of a client or the users.

 History and Evolution of Black Box Testing